iliclaey/pan/panc-docs/source/commands/commands.rst

 ``--formats=``
     A comma separated list of desired output formats.
 Allowed values are "pan", "pan.gz", "xml", "xml.gz", "json", "json.gz", "txt", "dep" and "dot".
-The default is value is "pan,dep".
+The default value is "pan,dep".

 ``--java-opts=``
     List of options to use when starting the java virtual machine.
 These